fzero/lhl-lectures/w4d3-project-planning/README.md

 Some large applications are structured as multiple SPAs with a few request-response actions in between.
 For example, Facebook and Twitter have a request-response login page, while the main application is a large SPA.
 A good exercise is using a few of your favourite web apps and trying to figure out which requests reload the whole page.

 ## Additional stuff for final project

 ### Show off!

 Midterm projects are about exercising what you've learned, gathering feedback from mentors and improving your skills.
-Final projects, on the othe rhand, are about impressing potential employers and people in general.
+Final projects, on the other hand, are about impressing potential employers and people in general.
 So be ambitious and make it look good.

 ### Don't underestimate UI/UX coding time